dusk-network/safe/README.md

 1. Check that the call to absorb matches the entry of in the IO pattern at the IO count (erase state and return error if not).
 2. `len` times:
    1. Call the permutation function if `pos_squeeze == rate` and set `pos_sqeeze = 0`
-   2. Append the element of the permutation state at position `pos_sqeeze + 1` (also here we skipt the first element due to the capacity) to the output vector.
+   2. Append the element of the permutation state at position `pos_sqeeze + 1` (also here we skip the first element due to the capacity) to the output vector.
 3. Increment the IO count.

 *Note that we do not set the `pos_absorb` to the rate as we do with the `pos_squeeze` in the call to `absorb`, this is because we may want the state to absorb at the same positions that have been squeezed.*